 I start to explain options 1-4.
 I barely get into option 2 before he asks if there an option where I don’t die.
 I say yes and explain.
 He’s quick to say then that’s what’s going to happen here.
 I start to protest and he puts his foot down and says no. Even if we have to pay cash, no. I’m not dying.
 The baby isn’t dying.

 Ok.
 I need him to take charge so I comply.
-I check with insurance the next day, they’ll pay.
-I call the hospital and book the surgery.
+I call work and ask them to check with insurance which they do.
+Good news, they’ll pay.
+The next day I call the hospital and book the surgery.
 I get my now saved cat from the vet.
 I tell my family what’s happening.
 My mother and sister don’t like it.

 Get packed.
 Get bathed.
 Wash my hair.
 No makeup.
 No lotions.
 Get dressed.
 Go to the hospital for my 4 pm birthing appointment.